-To ensure that jConnect requests wide-table support from the database, the default setting of JCONNECT_VERSION must be 6 or later.
+To ensure that jConnect requests wide table support from the database, the default setting of JCONNECT\VERSION must be 6 or later.

-Note jConnect continues to work with Adaptive Server version 12.5 and later if you set JCONNECT_VERSION to earlier than 6.
+Note jConnect continues to work with an Adaptive Server version 12.5 and later if you set JCONNECT\VERSION to earlier than 6.
 However, if you try selecting from a table that requires wide table support to fully retrieve the data, you may encounter unexpected errors or data truncation.

-You can also set JCONNECT_VERSION to 6 or later when you access data from a Sybase server that does not support wide tables.
+You can also set JCONNECT\VERSION to 6 or later when you access data from a Sybase server that does not support wide tables.
 In this case, the server simply ignores your request for wide table support.

-In addition to the larger number of columns and parameters, wide table support offers an extra benefit for jConnect users-a greater amount of ResultSetMetaData.
+In addition to the larger number of columns and parameters, wide table support provides extended result set metadata.
 For example, in versions of jConnect earlier than 6.0, the ResultSetMetaData methods getCatalogName, getSchemaName, and getTableName all returned "Not Implemented" SQLExceptions because that metadata was not supplied by the server.
 When you enable wide table support, the server now sends back this information, and the three methods return useful information.